 - Damage reduction for innovative value-adding closure - international liquid soap pack brand

 - Pack re-design validation and damage prevention - water bath equipment manufacturer

 - Damage root cause analysis from pallet instability - range of health and personal care consumer products

 - Evaluation of damage mechanism in support of new pack development - complex high value optical instruments

 - Evaluation of damage and analysis of new pack requirements - commercial paint application system.

 Breakage and fatigue failure

-Instability in packaged loads occurs from high displacement (low frequency) hazard events, resulting from road vehicle cornering or braking, or from mechanial and automated handling machinery (including fork lift trucks, pallet trucks and pallet conveyoring systems).
+Instability in packaged loads occurs from high displacement (low frequency) hazard events, resulting from road vehicle cornering or braking, or from mechanical and automated handling machinery (including fork lift trucks, pallet trucks and pallet conveyor systems).
 Instability is particularly an issue for taller unit loads and pallets, and loads where light weighting and cost saving projects have eliminated corrugated material.
-Instability is seen more and more for containersied shipments and sea journeys where container utilisation needs to be optimised so loads are made taller.
+Instability is seen more and more for containerised shipments and sea journeys where container utilisation needs to be optimised so loads are made taller.
 Instability can occur rapidly during more vigorous events (like road vehicle cornering) or over a longer time period (for example under static load during prolonged storage - creep).
 Stability issues are also seen commonly for promotional retail displays and for double stacked pallet distribution.